AdorableRedPanda/di-react-redux/README.md

 * All components share common state - this can lead to bugs when one component affects others.
 * Testing any component requires setting up a test scenario, creating mock data for the store, and checking expected store state.
 This can be time-consuming and difficult to manage.
-* New team members would be challenging in work because they need to have a deep understanding of the entire store and how it's used by all components.
-It's challenging to localize work and onboard team members part by part.
+* It would be challenging for new team members to onboard, because they need to have a deep understanding of the entire store and how it's used by all components.
+It's challenging to localize work part by part.
 * Reusing components is difficult - the C component is tied to specific paths in the store.
 We can't reuse C component with different data in store without code duplication.